-GCSE Spanish is taught through three themes:
+GCSE Spanish is taught through six themes:

-Identify and culture - You will study: me, my family and friends; technology in everyday life; free time activities; and customs and festivals in Spanish-speaking countries/communities; Local, national, international and global areas of interest - You will study home, town neighbourhood and region; social issues; global issues; and travel and tourism.
-Current and future study and employment - You will study: my studies; my life at school/college; education post-16; and jobs, career choices and ambitions.
-Within each theme, you develop your listening skills in order to understand and respond to the Spanish language; enhance your speaking skills through communicating and interacting in the Spanish language; further your ability to understand and respond to the written Spanish language through reading; and boost your capability to communicate in writing through the application of accurate grammar.
+My personal world Lifestyle and wellbeing My neighbourhood Media and technology Studying and my future Travel and tourism Within each theme, you develop your listening skills in order to understand and respond to the Spanish language; enhance your speaking skills through communicating and interacting in the Spanish language; further your ability to understand and respond to the written Spanish language through reading; and boost your capability to communicate in writing through the application of accurate grammar.
 Further details of this course can be found at:

-http://www.aqa.org.uk/subjects/languages/gcse/spanish-8698
+https://qualifications.pearson.com/content/dam/pdf/GCSE/Spanish/2024/specification-and-sample-assessments/gq000027-gcse-spanish-specification-2024-issue-1.pdf

 Extra Costs & Requirements

-Students are strongly advised to buy the CGP complete Revision and Practice for AQA GCSE Spanish @ £6.50 when bought via school.
+Students are strongly advised to buy the CGP complete Revision and Practice for EDEXCEL GCSE Spanish at about £7 when bought via school.

 Assessment

 There will be 4 exams at the end of Year 11:

-Paper 1: Listening (35 minutes foundation tier or 45 minutes higher tier, 25% of GCSE) Paper 2: Speaking, (7-9 minutes foundation tier or 10-12 minutes higher tier, 25% of GCSE) Paper 3: Reading (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 4: Writing (1 hour foundation tier or 1 hour 15 minutes higher tier, 25% of GCSE) Next Steps GCSE Spanish students can go on to study a range of subjects post-16.
+Paper 1: Listening (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 2: Speaking, (7-9 minutes foundation tier or 10-12 minutes higher tier, 25% of GCSE) Paper 3: Reading (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 4: Writing (1 hour 15 foundation tier or 1 hour 20 higher tier, 25% of GCSE) Next Steps GCSE Spanish students can go on to study a range of subjects post-16.
 Brine Leas students can progress specifically to A level Spanish.
 Popular combinations of subjects that work well with this subject area at A level are: French, German, English language, English literature, law, history, business studies, government & politics, and economics.
 Career Information Studying GCSE Spanish can be the starting point for a variety of careers, including: translation and interpreting, international relations, diplomatic services, foreign intelligence service, leisure and tourism, import and export, automotive industry, engineering, multilingual administration.

+Sport Studies

+Qualification: Cambridge National (Pass/Merit/Distinction/Distinction) Course: OCR Level 2 Cambridge National Certificate J829 QAN 603/7107/9

-Sport Qualification: BTEC Level 1 / 2 Tech Award (Vocational: Distinction, Distinction, Merit, Pass) Course: Pearson Specification - QAN OCR, QAN 603/7068/3 Will this course interest me?
+Will this course interest me?

 Are you interested in pursuing a career in the sporting industry?
-Are you interested in exploring body systems, psychology, nutrition, technology and leadership?
+Are you interested in exploring body systems, sports performance, technology, leadership and the media in sport?
 What will you learn?

-You will learn specific knowledge and skills applicable to being actively involved in sport in a practical learning environment.
+You will learn specific knowledge and skills applicable to participating and leading sport in a practical learning environment.
 The main focus is on the knowledge, understanding and skills in health, fitness, activity and sport.
 There are three mandatory units: